 Tests on real devices are also helpful for creating documentation with a higher quality of information that anticipates real-life conditions.

-It’s also worth keeping in mind that developers need to include project logging mechanisms that can capture and alert on all errors generated during testing and after the app
+It’s also worth keeping in mind that developers need to include project logging mechanisms that can capture and alert on all errors generated during testing and after the app is published in stores.
+This data also provides insights based on real-device behavior that can assist with testing and quality assurance.

 The key takeaway is that only tests performed on real devices put you in the place of the flesh-and-blood end user.
 Yes, virtual test environments are useful and necessary in order to meet the challenges of continuous delivery.
 But you need the proper balance between virtual testing and real-device testing.